EmileSchneider/oper-quiz-as-a-service/README.md

 as a creator returns the score of a given participation (participation is a Participant and a Quiz)

+### POST invitations/new/<str:email>/<int:quizid>

+invite someone per email to a new quizs, will automatically invite unregistered emails to create an account

+### GET invitations/
+lists all the quizs a participant has been invited too

+### POST invitations/<int:invitationid>

+accept an invitation

+### POST notify-results/<int:participationid>'

+send an email to the quiz user of the participation with the results

 # Daily Usage Report

 To download the usage report of today be authenticated as staff and access
 #### GET todaysussage/